BCaven/bcaven.github.io/README.md

 # Experience:

+## Software developer at Notre Dame Studios: Summer 2025- present

+I pitched and built a virtual production studio using UE5 from the ground up.
+It was presented as proof-of-concept to the Office of Digital Learning and the Acting Vice President for Academic and Community Technology Experience at Notre Dame.
+I also created custom plugins in c++ for UE5 to customize and run machine learning models using Blueprints, and to utilize libtorch to process incoming video frames in real time with minimal latency.

 ## Researcher in [GESS Lab](https://github.com/gessLab): Spring 2025 - present

 Developed real-time simulations in C++ under Professor Dan Rehberg.
+My first project was developing an in-texture physics system and the second was using computer vision models in real time to enhance the interactivity of 3D scenes.

+## Teaching Assistant: Fall 2025

+Served as Graduate Teaching Assistant under Professor Dan Rehberg for Game Development (CSE 40439). \
+Taught introduction concepts in Godot and did two guest lectures: one on *alternative uses of game engines* and another on *best practices in Godot*.

+## On-Campus Intern at CDW: Fall 2024 - present

+Worked for CDW Corp's government business, providing subject matter expertise and on-campus technical sale support as part of CDW's account team serving the University of Notre Dame to provide custom solutions for the University's IT strategy.
+I worked closely with Athletics, the Center for Research Computing, and the Office of Information Technology.

 ## Teaching Assistant: Spring 2025

 Served as Teaching Assistant under Professor John Slaughter for Visual Effects II (CSE 40777). \
 Taught advanced concepts in compositing and simulation design using Houdini, Blender, and Adobe After Effects.

-## On-Campus Intern at CDW: Fall 2024 - present

-Worked for CDW Corp's government business, providing subject matter expertise and on-campus technical sale support as part of CDW's account team serving the University of Notre Dame to provide custom solutions for the University's IT strategy.

 ## Researcher in the [DHARMA Lab](https://dharma3d.org/dharma.crc.nd.edu/index.html): Spring 2022 - Summer 2024